UWrc/UWrc.github.io/docs/resources/glossary.md

 <a name="checkpoint" /> <br /><br /><br />

 [**Checkpoint partitions**](#checkpoint): Abbreviated `ckpt`, `ckpt-g2`, and `ckpt-all`, represents idle resources across the cluster at any moment.
 All cluster users are eligible to submit jobs to this partition and they will run subject to availability.
 To provide some regular churn in pending checkpoint jobs, jobs running for >4 hours are re-queued (i.e., re-submitted to the checkpoint partition queue).
 The jobs will continue in this manner until the job exits or the requested runtime is fulfilled.
-For more information see [**Compute > Using Idle Resources**](https://hyak.uw.edu/docs/systems/klone/scheduling-jobs#the-checkpoint-partition)
+For more information see [**Using Idle Resources (Checkpoint)**](https://hyak.uw.edu/docs/systems/klone/scheduling-jobs#using-idle-resources-checkpoint)

 <a name="Containers" /> <br /><br /><br />